Get stories and expert advice on all things related to college and parenting.

 Spreadsheets let you incorporate equations to calculate the difference or estimate your income for the next month.
 To learn how, go into “support” for the spreadsheet you’re using.

-Note: It may help to create two budgets: an overview of yearly income and expenses and a specific break-down for one month.
-I find this to be a useful approach, as I can keep track of my monthly expenses on one and organize it into my four-year plan on another.
+Note: It may help to create two budgets: an overview of yearly income and expenses and a specific breakdown for one month.
+I find this a helpful approach, as I can keep track of my monthly expenses on one and organize it into my four-year plan on another.

 Budgets are emergent.
 They can always change.
 Since the main goal is to help your student organize their money and plan for the future, their budget should be formatted in a way that works well for them.
 A simple list of finances and expenses could be the best option rather than a detailed spreadsheet.

 You can use budgets for a lot of different purposes.
 I use mine to account for the payments that I’ve already made and to estimate future ones.
 I update it with everything that I pay for.
-For example, on my four-year budget, I might plan $100 for monthly personal spending money.
-I write into my one-month budget what purchases I make and at the end of the month total it to see how I lined up with my initial plan.
-If I spent more than I wanted to, I use that as motivation to spend less the next month.
-If I spent less, I celebrate, knowing that I used my budget well!
+For example, I might plan $100 on my four-year budget for monthly personal spending.
+I write into my one-month budget what purchases I make and, at the end of the month, total it to see how I lined up with my initial plan.
+If I spent more than I wanted to, I would use that as motivation to spend less the next month.
+I celebrate if I pay less, knowing I used my budget well!

-Check in with your student during a monthly phone or video call.
-Are they keeping up with their budget, or do they need help adjusting it?
-You may not be an expert on budgets, either, but by setting up an accountability meeting, you and your student can lean on one another in the learning process.
-And remember — by budgeting well now, they’ll establish a foundation for managing their finances after college and all life long.
+Check-in with your student during a monthly phone or video call.
+Are they keeping up with their budget or need help adjusting it?
+You may not be an expert on budgets, but by setting up an accountability meeting, you and your student can lean on one another in the learning process.
+And remember — by budgeting well now, they’ll establish a foundation for managing their finances after college and all life.